telerik/xaml-docs/controls/radtimespanpicker/getting-started.md

 This topic will walk you through the creating of  __RadTimeSpanPicker__.

->In order to use __RadTimeSpanPicker__ in your project you have to add references to the following three assemblies:
+>In order to use __RadTimeSpanPicker__ in your project you have to add references to the following two assemblies:
 > * Telerik.Windows.Controls.dll
 > * Telerik.Windows.Controls.Input.dll